WerewuIf/Adventure-Guild-Quest-Center/readme.md

 ## Special quest types

 - **Skill-usage quests** ("use N skills") run automatically by spamming support skill on a random mob, but requires you to have **picked a class** at `/classes.php`.
 If you haven't, the script skips the quest with a "Skills Missing — No Class" toast and will do prekills on other quests (then just pick a class) - pause script if you dont want this.
 - **Donation/collection quests** are recognized and automated for the donate/finish steps, but the script does **not** gather, craft, or buy items for you — you still need to physically have enough of the item.
-If you're short, you'll get a persistent "need more items" reminder instead of repeated failed attempts.
+If you're short, it will do battle pass.

 ---